wandyezj/Random/writings/thoughts/api_design.md

 #### Behavior Purpose

-The purpose of an APIs behavior is to accomplish its assigned task and provide feedback on that tasks status and the current state of the model.
+The purpose of an API's behavior is to accomplish its assigned task and provide feedback on that task's status and the current state of the model.

-The APIs behavior is a description of what it should do (the positive description) and what it should __not__ do (the negative description).
+The API's behavior is a description of what it __should__ do (the positive description) and what it should __not__ do (the negative description).

-#### Behavior Principals
+#### Behavior Principles

 ##### Positive

-The positive description is what the API should do, the API should only do what is described and nothing more.
+The positive description is what the API should do.
+The API should only do what is described and nothing more.

-The negative description of what an API should __not__ do is infinite. the positive description is constrained to what is described.
+The negative description of what an API should __not__ do is infinite.
+The positive description is constrained to what is described.

-Using the positive descriptions for an APIs behavior is more descriptive than the negative description.
+Using the positive descriptions for an API's behavior is more descriptive than the negative description.

-Positive descriptions easier to understand than a combination of positive and negative descriptions.
+Positive descriptions are easier to understand than a combination of positive and negative descriptions.

 ##### Concise